-Have you noticed that your furnace keeps shutting off almost as soon as it turns on, leaving you in the cold?
+If your furnace won’t stay on or is turning on and off frequently- you have a problem.
+The reason your furnace keeps shutting off is most likely because it needs cleaning.
+Have you noticed that your furnace shuts off almost as soon as it turns on, leaving you in the cold?
 Are you tired of seeing the temperature jump up and down, and worried that one day it won’t come back on?

 Short-cycling – or having a furnace turn off and on quickly and more often than you have programmed – is a big problem for homeowners.
-It’s not just incredibly annoying; heating bills can become ridiculously expensive if the inefficient heating pattern continues.
+It’s not just incredibly annoying; a short cycling furnace will mean heating bills can become ridiculously expensive if the inefficient heating pattern continues.

 1. The Filter is Dirty and Clogged

-This is the first thing you should check, because it’s the easiest problem to solve (not to mention the cheapest).
+When your heating system feels more like air conditioning, check for dirty air filters.
+This is the first thing you should check because it’s the easiest problem to solve (not to mention the cheapest).

 A dirty and clogged furnace air filter will not only prevent proper air filtration, but it will actually obstruct airflow to the heat exchanger.
 If the heat exchanger gets too hot from lack of airflow, a safety mechanism will shut the furnace off to protect it.
 While this is normally a good thing, it’s not what you want when the temperature outside is -20° or worse.